-Joining Coke and Visa as major Olympic sponsors is Alibaba, the Chinese tech giant
+Chinese tech giant Alibaba joins Coke, Visa as a major Olympic sponsor

 “Alibaba’s partnership with the IOC is built on a foundation of shared values and a common vision for connecting the world and enriching people’s lives,” said Ma, who founded the Alibaba Group back in 1999.
 “We are proud to support Olympic Agenda 2020, using our innovations and technologies to help evolve the Olympic Games for the digital era.”

-By way of the partnership, Alibaba will provide its computing infrastructure and cloud services “to help the Olympic Games operate more efficiently, effectively, and securely, including supporting big data analytics requirements.”
-The company will also create an e-commerce platform that will help sell Olympic lincensed products and various sports products the world over.
+The company will also create an e-commerce platform that will help sell Olympic licensed products and various sports products the world over.

 “Alibaba is proud to empower the International Olympic Committee in a game-changing digital transformation, while moving another step closer toward our goal to serve 2 billion consumers,” said Daniel Zhang, Chief Executive Officer of Alibaba Group.